 It is therefore important to make plans to service your car by following a certain timeline in order to keep track of its performance.

-Normally, it would be appropriate to spell out signs that show that you need to service your car – such as the engine making more noise than it should, and so forth – but it’s best not to wait for your car to develop a fault before thinking of servicing it.
+Normally, it would be appropriate to spell out signs that show that you need to service your car – such as the engine making more noise than normal , and so forth – but it’s best not to wait for your car to develop a fault before thinking of servicing it.

-Modern vehicles with OBD II software embedded in them have indicators that tell you it’s time to service the vehicle, but this is unavailable for older models.
+Modern vehicles with OBD II software embedded in them have indicators that tell when it is time to service the vehicle, but this is unavailable for older models.
 Basically, the ideal period is after every 10,000 kilometers or after every 6 months.

 However, if you use your car on a daily basis to travel long distance , you might want to pay closer attention to the mileage rather than wait six months to service the car.